US faces ‘truly daunting’ challenges on needed COVID tests

 “To test every nursing home, and every prison, everyone in an operating room, and some entire classes and campuses and factories, teams at sports events, and to give those tests more than once, we will need millions more tests,” agreed committee chairman Sen. Lamar Alexander, R-Tenn.
 “This demand will only grow as the country goes back to work.”

-Sen. Patty Murray of Washington, the ranking Democrat on the panel, put the blame on President Donald Trump for persistent problems with testing.
+Sen. Patty Murray of Washington, the ranking Democrat on the panel, put the blame on Trump for persistent problems with testing.

 “The problem isn’t a lack of innovation—it’s a lack of national leadership, and a plan from the White House.
 “And when it comes to testing, this administration has had no map, and no one at the wheel.”